aradgoller/Syte-home-task/README.md

    cd server
    npm install
    ```
-3. Set up a MongoDB instance and update the database URI in your environment configuration.
+3. Set up a MongoDB instance and update the MONGO_URL in your environment configuration.
 4. Run the data seeding script to insert mock data:
    ```bash
    cd server